Abide in the Original Message and the Anointing of Truth

 Scripture Text

-2:25 This is the promise which He promised us, the eternal life.
+2:25 And this is the promise that He Himself made to us: eternal life.

 Believers must continue in the apostolic message they heard from the beginning, for abiding in that truth secures fellowship with the Father and the Son and is safeguarded by the Spirit’s anointing.